 The commuted sentence comes after Missouri lawmakers, marijuana legalization advocates and the man’s family members campaigned for his release.

 If you or a loved one has been wrongfully convicted of a crime, then do not hesitate to speak with a criminal defense attorney about your available legal options.
-To learn more about these matters, please see Sindel, Sindel & Noble’s criminal defense overview.
+To learn more about these matters, please see Sindel, Richard H. Sindel, Inc.’s criminal defense overview.